 Project specifics are to be developed with academic faculty, and may explore topics in social psychology, health and communities, organisational psychology, evolutionary psychology, communication, and behavioural science.
 Our research addresses theoretical concerns within psychological and behavioural science, and is applicable in practical contexts (eg, organisations, developing countries, public policy).

-You will benefit from our research partnerships with top institutions, and will have the opportunity to undertake fieldwork in many settings including experimental laboratories, organisations and countries outside of the UK.
+You will have the opportunity to undertake fieldwork in many settings including experimental laboratories, organisations and countries outside of the UK.
 You will be encouraged to present at international conferences and publish in international journals.
 Part-time positions for research, teaching and editorial assistance are often available, offering you valuable experience and publication opportunities.

 Department of Psychological and Behavioural Science